-There is a great tradition among all 50 states of the USA of proudly declaring certain unique features that represent each state with an honorific title, such as State Flower or State Bird or even State Insect.
-Some states have a State Song, a State Motto or even a State Nickname for the citizens of the state or the state itself.
+There is a great tradition among all 50 states of the USA of proudly declaring certain unique features that represent each state with an honorific title, such as State Flower or State Bird, or even State Insect.
+Some states have a State Song, a State Motto, or even a State Nickname for the citizens of the state or the state itself.

 There are likely 30 to 50 things that are representative of any given state’s unique features.
-It is a fascinating study to look at each state individually and recognize how much we can learn about the place the residents call home by what they call out as their own.
+It is a fascinating study to look at each state individually and recognize how much we can learn about the place the residents call home by what they call their own.